-The storage and application of pesticides (e.g., insecticides, rodenticides, herbicides, and algicides) are regulated under the Federal Insecticide, Fungicide and Rodenticide Act.
-BNL uses an Integrated Pest Management plan that was developed over a decade ago and has subsequently been audited by a third-party (Cornell Cooperative).
+The storage and application of pesticides (e.g., insecticides, rodenticides, herbicides, and algicides) are regulated under the Federal Insecticide,

+Fungicide, and Rodenticide Act and the NYSDEC Pesticide Regulations.
+BNL uses an Integrated Pest Management approach that was developed over a decade ago and was assessed in 2021 by a third-party (Cornell Cooperative).
 Pesticides are used at the Laboratory to control undesirable insects and mice and microbial growth in cooling towers and to maintain certain areas free of vegetation (e.g., around fire hydrants and inside secondary containment berms).
 Insecticides are also applied in research greenhouses on site and the Biology Field.
 Herbicide use is minimized wherever possible (e.g., through spot treatment of weeds).
 Pesticides are applied by BNL-employed, NYSDEC pesticide-certified applicators.
 On an infrequent basis and for special projects, an outside vendor who also possesses the required NYSDEC application licenses applies pesticides.
-Cooling towers are regularly treated by a different vendor that has NYSDEC-licensed pesticide applicators with NYSDEC approved biocides in order to prevent corrosion and to disinfect the towers onsite.
+Cooling towers are regularly treated by another vendor that has NYSDEC-licensed pesticide applicators using NYSDEC approved biocides, corrosion inhibitors, and disinfectants in order to prevent corrosion and to disinfect the towers onsite.

-By February 1 of every year, each BNL pesticide applicator submits application records to Environmental Protection staff that are reviewed and an electronic annual report is created and submitted to the NYSDEC detailing insecticide, rodenticide, algaecide, and herbicide use for the previous year.
+By February 1 of every year, each BNL pesticide applicator submits application records to Environmental Protection staff that are reviewed, and an electronic annual report is created and submitted to the NYSDEC detailing insecticide, rodenticide, algaecide, and herbicide use for the previous year.
 Contractors who apply pesticides and cooling tower biocides are responsible for filing their own reports.